cis-ds/course-site/content/homework/distrib-geospatial-viz/index.md

 {{% callout note %}}

 Remember to make your assignment reproducible.
-If you get a shapefile from the internet, either include it in your repo or make sure your R Markdown document/R script includes a function to download it from the internet.
+If you get a shapefile from the internet, either include it in your repo or make sure your Quarto document/R script includes a function to download it from the internet.

 {{% /callout %}}

 # Submit the assignment

-Your assignment should be submitted as one or more R Markdown documents, data files, figures, etc. Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
+Your assignment should be submitted as one or more Quarto documents, data files, figures, etc. Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
 As part of the pull request, you're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc.

 # Rubric